Kodesade/Kodesade/README.md

 - At age 13, I started learning Python.
 - At age 14, I added Sass and JavaScript to my skillset.
 - At age 15, I learned VueJS, TailwindCSS, SQL, and Ruby.
+- At age 16, I start learning Rust and others about the web.

 ### Other knowledge: